snowfarthing/marvelous-laravel-vue-assessment/README.md

 To prevent GET requests from becoming unwieldy (and to prevent buffer attacks), a cap is placed on search terms.
 This cap is set in ".env" via "MAX_ARGUMENT_LENGTH" and the default is 50.

-I'm thinking of using Vue.js for this project, although I may decide to just stick with vanilla JavaScript.

 To install Vue.js (via this tutorial)[https://techvblogs.com/blog/how-to-install-vue3-laravel-9]), add the changes to the various files described in the tutorial, and then run: